-The standard definition of the photon region is the region in a black hole spacetime comprised of all (unstable and stable) spherical photon orbits (SPOs) having a constant radial coordinate $r$ \cite{PR of KN-NUT BH, PR of accelerated BH, Invariant structures}.
+The standard definition of the photon region is the region in a black hole spacetime comprised of (stable or unstable) SPOs having a constant radial coordinate $r$ \cite{PR of KN-NUT BH, PR of accelerated BH, Invariant structures}.
 The set of photon geodesics parametrically very close to the unstable SPOs spiral outward, forming the image of the black hole shadow as seen by a distant observer.
-These SPOs may exist over a finite interval of radial coordinate $r$ given by, say, $r_{in}\leq r \leq r_{out}$ and each SPO, with a fixed $r$, may oscillate between the limiting values, say $\theta_{min}$ and $\theta_{max}$ of the polar coordinate $\theta$, depending on the explicit solution of the stationary axisymmetric black hole.
+These SPOs may be located over a finite interval of radial coordinate $r$ given by, say, $r_{in}\leq r \leq r_{out}$ and each SPO, with a fixed $r$, may oscillate between the limiting values, say $\theta_{min}$ and $\theta_{max}$ of the polar coordinate $\theta$, depending on the explicit solution of the stationary axisymmetric black hole.
 A subset of these SPOs includes the orbits of the Killing vector $(\partial_t + \alpha\, \partial_\phi)$ called the light rings \cite{LR Stability in UCOs}.

-The photon region is reduced to a photon sphere in the case of a non-rotating spherically symmetric black hole.
-In rotating black hole spacetimes, the degeneracy between the co-rotating and counter-rotating photon orbits is lifted due to the frame-dragging effects.
+The photon region is reduced to a photon sphere in the case of non-rotating spherically symmetric black holes.
+In rotating black hole spacetimes, the co-rotating and counter-rotating photon orbits occur at different radii $r$ due to frame-dragging effects.
 This results in the formation of a photon region with an inner boundary close to the horizon given by, say, $r_i(\theta)$ and an outer boundary given by $r_o(\theta)$ with $r_i(\theta)<r_o(\theta)$ for all $\theta$.